 For generations, living in big cities has been portrayed as the pinnacle of achievement and culture.
 This concept has been reinforced through popular television shows, such as “Sex in the City” and “The Big Bang Theory”.

-Many characters we are familiar with share similar backstories – they were born and raised in a small town and moved to the city in order to chase and realise their dreams.
+Many characters we’re familiar with share similar backstories – they were born and raised in a small town and moved to the city in order to chase and make their dreams a reality.
 So, it should come as no surprise that a lot of young people tend to gravitate towards larger cities in search of employment opportunities, especially after graduating from their university, seeking to make a name for themselves in their chosen fields.

 Traditionally, people would live in the city while they are young and establishing themselves in a career.
 As they grow older, however, they would move house to the suburbs or a small neighbouring town to settle down and raise a family.

-How to how to move out from a big city to a small town
+How to move out from a big city to a small town

 So, you took the plunge and moved into a small town and away from the big city, but now that you’re here, it’s…different.

 People smile at you, talk to you on the street and your new neighbours came to introduce themselves when you moved in.
 Don’t worry, people who live in small towns are generally quite friendly and the culture shock fades over time.
 To adjust to your new environment a little quicker, follow the steps below.

 - Get to know the locals